Kozea/Radicale/DOCUMENTATION.md

 ### Linux with systemd system-wide

 Create the **radicale** user and group for the Radicale service.
-(Run `useradd --system --home-dir / --shell /sbin/nologin radicale` as root.)
+(Run `useradd --system --user-group --home-dir / --shell /sbin/nologin radicale` as root.)
 The storage folder must be writable by **radicale**.
 (Run `mkdir -p /var/lib/radicale/collections && chown -R radicale:radicale /var/lib/radicale/collections` as root.)